m1crobe/CompileAndRun/README.md

 # CompileAndRun
-A set of commands for Notepad++ that allow for easy compiling of C code.
+A macro for Notepad++ made for ENGGEN 131 students learning C.
-Currently works for GCC and Microsoft Visual Studio Compiler.
+Works for GCC and Microsoft Visual Studio Compiler.

 ## Method
 1. In Notepad++ press F5 or click Run > Run to open the Run prompt.